 Texas energy sector struggles to thaw after deep freeze

-A deep freeze kept the Texas energy sector in the dark for a fifth day on Wednesday, as oilfield producers remained without power and at least a fifth of U.S. refining output was still offline.

-REUTERS: A deep freeze kept the Texas energy sector in the dark for a fifth day on Wednesday, as oilfield producers remained without power and at least a fifth of U.S. refining output was still offline.
+NEW YORK: A deep freeze kept the Texas energy sector in the dark for a fifth day on Wednesday, as oilfield producers remained without power and at least a fifth of US refining output was still offline.

 The cold snap, which has killed 21 people and knocked out power to millions of people in Texas is not expected to let up until this weekend.